MonolixSuite in R

 library

 (required) Model library to use.
-Options: "pk" (currently supported).
+Options: "pk" (built-in PK library) or "custom" (user-defined models via model_creation_func).

 requiredFilters